Common introductory FAQs

 Is there a contract or terms to sign in order to use Corsizio?

-Corsizio features a pay-per-use pricing model, with no contracts to sign and no monthly or yearly plans or commitments.
+Corsizio features a pay-per-use pricing model and there are no contracts to sign and no monthly or yearly plans or commitments.
 You can use Corsizio anytime you like, as much or as little as you need.
 When you sign up to use Corsizio, you must agree to our Terms of Use and Privacy Statement.

 Our pay-per-use pricing model is divided into two areas: registrations and online payments.

-Registrations: Any registrations you process on Corsizio are all subject to $0.10 (ten cents) per registration.
+Registrations: Any registrations you process on Corsizio are all subject to the pay-per-use rate.
+See the rates for the different currencies supported.
 You need to enable billing by putting a payment card on file in order to receive registrations beyond the low-volume limit.
 Your payment card will automatically be charged at the end of the billing month's cycle for all registrations processed in that given month.
-If your total new registrations for a given month were under 50, meaning low-volume usage, we will waive the charge for that month.
-To learn more, please read our help doc Usage Billing.
+If your total new registrations for a given month were below the low-volume usage, we will waive the charge for that month.
+To learn more, please read the help doc: Registration Usage Billing.

-Online Payments: When you choose to accept online payments from attendees for your events, these payments are subject to Corsizio's service fee of $1 (one dollar) per payment transaction and Stripe's standard card payment fees, which vary based on your country, but are usually around 2.9% + $0.30.
+Online Payments: When you choose to accept online payments from attendees for your events, these payments are subject to Corsizio's flat service fee and Stripe's standard card payment fees.
+See the rates for the different countries and currencies supported.
 These fees are not billed or invoiced in any way, as Stripe automatically deducts them during the payment transaction processing.
-To learn more, please read our help doc Online Payment Service Fees.
+To learn more, please read the help doc: Online Payment Service Fees.

 In what countries can I use Corsizio?